-Upto 20th January 2022, Samvardhana Motherson International Limited (SAMIL) held 5,00,000 (including 600 equity shares of nominees) equity shares of the company aggregating to 100% shareholding of the company.
+Upto 20th January 2022, erstwhile Samvardhana Motherson International Limited (SAMIL) held 5,00,000 (including 600 equity shares of nominees) equity shares of the company aggregating to 100% shareholding of the company.

-The Hon'ble National Company Law Tribunal, Mumbai Bench vide its Order dated December 22, 2021 sanctioned a composite scheme of amalgamation and arrangement ("Scheme") being undertaken amongst Motherson Sumi Systems Limited ("MSSL"), Samvardhana Motherson International Limited ("SAMIL"), Motherson Sumi Wiring India Limited ("MSWIL") and their respective shareholders and creditors.
+The Hon'ble National Company Law Tribunal, Mumbai Bench vide its Order dated December 22, 2021 sanctioned a composite scheme of amalgamation and arrangement ("Scheme") being undertaken amongst Motherson Sumi Systems Limited ("MSSL"), Samwardhana Motherson International Limited ("SAMIL"), Motherson Sumi Wiring India Limited ("MSWIL") and their respective shareholders and creditors.
 In compliance with the said Order, the appointed and effective date of the merger of SAMIL with MSSL was January 21, 2022.
-Consequently, the Company has now become a wholly owned subsidiary of MSSL effective from January 21, 2022.
+Consequently, the Company has now become a wholly owned subsidiary of Motherson Sumi Systems Limited ("MSSL") effective from January 21, 2022.
+The name of Motherson Sumi Systems Limited (MSSL) was changed to Samvardhana Motherson International Limited (SAMIL) w.e.f.
+18th May 2022.